 5.1.
-Recoverability of amounts owed by the immediate parent company
+The recoverability of amounts owed by the immediate parent company

-Key audit matter description Amounts owed by the immediate parent company, Quadgas MidCo Limited ("immediate parent company") are stated in the balance sheet at £1,448m (2022: £1,442m), made up of short term amount of £15.8m (2022: £15.7m) and long-term amount of £1,432m (2022: £1,426m).
+Key audit matter description

+Amounts owed by the immediate parent company, Quadgas MidCo Limited ("immediate parent company") are stated in the balance sheet at £1,647m (2023: £1,448m), made up of short-term amount of £58m (2023: £16m) and long-term amount of £1,589m (2023: £1,432m).
 Quadgas Finance plc loans borrowed funds to Quadgas Midco Limited on back-to-back terms.

 There is judgement involved in determining the recoverability of these receivable amounts from the immediate parent company based on its financial position and future prospects and recognition of an expected credit loss amount.
 This expected loss is calculated by determining the probability of default of the counterparty and the amount of loan deemed likely to be recoverable in the event of default and takes into consideration a range of factors including the historical trading performance of Quadgas MidCo Limited group undertaking, Cadent Gas Limited (a gas distribution business regulated by Ofgem).
 Cadent Gas Limited is a directly owned subsidiary of Quadgas MidCo Limited.

 The company applies IFRS 9 Financial Instruments and as detailed further in Note 1 an impairment loss was recognised on amounts owed by the immediate parent company using the twelve months expected credit loss method.
-The accumulated impairment as of 31 March 2023 is £2.7m (2022: £1.4m).
+The accumulated impairment as of 31 March 2024 is £2.5m (2023: £2.7m).